makbn/opencv_android_setup_tutorial/README.md

 * Extract downloaded NDK in a simple direction without  space in dir path! like C:\work\android-ndk-r12b
 * Extract extract OpenCV SDK beside NDK folder (technically this direction is **Not** important! :smile:)

-Edit system environment for java and ndk-build
+Edit system environment for java and ndk-build:

 1. Right click on **This PC** and go to **Properties** find **Advanced dystem Settings** on right side and open it!
 2. In new Window go to **Advanced** tab and click on **Environment Variables**.